-The first group of interviewees was selected to document Egypt’s industrial experience 1956-1991, and covered some ministers of industry during this period, amongst other public officials.
+The first group of interviewees was selected to document Egypt’s industrial experience 1956 - 1991, and covered -- amongst others -- some ministers of industry during this period.

-The initial recordings and interviewees triggered widening of the focus of the project to include research and development, planning and general public policy, banking, insurance, finance, microfinance, and businessmen.
-And other figures who were not necessarily celebrities or heads of organizations but rather people who actually were responsible for enacting change.
+The initial recordings and interviewees triggered widening of the focus of this project to include research and development, planning and general public policy, banking, insurance, finance, microfinance and entrepreneurship.
+EBHRC is also interested in oral narratives of other figures who were not necessarily celebrities or heads of organizations but rather people who actually were responsible for enacting change.

 Our main priorities remain the collection of primary records through conducting oral history interviews as well as the dissemination of such records through a number of venues most importantly our non-periodic publication, The Chronicles.